soumyadip1995/soumyadip1995.github.io/_posts/2020-02-04-machine_translation.md

 between Human and Machine Translation, 2016.

 The idea behind statistical machine translation comes from information theory.
-A document is translated according to the probability distribution
+A document is translated according to the probability distribution:-

 $${p(e|f)}p(e|f)$$ that a string ${e}$ in the target language (for example, English) is the translation of a string ${f}$ in the source language (for example, German).